CI/CD Integration

 ### Requirements

-* Preview deployment context available (native deployment signals or manual `@qa.tech` comment with preview URL)
+* Preview deployment context available: native deployment signals, a manual `@qa.tech` comment with the preview URL, or `applications_config` supplied to the action/API

 <Note>